stoeffel/awesome-fp-js/README.md

 * [Functional Composition in Javascript](https://joecortopassi.com/articles/functional-composition-in-javascript/) – Step by step explanation of how to compose functions in javascript.
 * [Functional Programming Principles in Javascript](https://medium.freecodecamp.org/functional-programming-principles-in-javascript-1b8fc6c3563f) - Practical code examples to learn functional programming concepts like pure function, immutability, first-class entities, and higher order functions
 * [Basic Monads in Javascript](https://dev.to/rametta/basic-monads-in-javascript-3el3) - Introduction to 2 easy monads in Javascript, Maybe & Either.
+* [F# for JavaScript Devs](https://dev.to/rametta/f-for-js-devs-2b88) - Showcasing the similarities between F# and JavaScript

 ### Videos